django-cms/django-cms/docs/how_to/frontend_models.rst

 Template tags
 *************

-This feature relies on four template tags sharing common code:
+This feature relies on four template tags sharing common code.
+All require that you ``{% load cms_tags %}`` in your template:

 * :ttag:`render_model` (for editing a specific field)
 * :ttag:`render_model_block` (for editing any of the fields in a defined block)